It is the uncontrollable, abnormal, persistent, and unjustified fear that an individual has of cats.

-When the diagnosis of ailurophobia is made, it is necessary for the patient to show two primary characteristics.
+When the diagnosis of ailurophobia is made, the patient must show two primary characteristics.

-Second, it is necessary that this fear experienced by the individual has the characteristic of being phobic.
-That is why not all apprehensive feelings towards cats can be diagnosed as ailurophobia.
+Second, this fear experienced by the individual must have the characteristic of being phobic.
+That is why not all anxious feelings towards cats can be diagnosed as ailurophobia.

-This fear, anxiety, or avoidance typically causes significant distress or impairment in the individual’s social, occupational, or other important areas of performance.
+This fear, anxiety, or avoidance typically causes significant distress or impairment in the individual’s social, occupational, or other vital performance areas.

-In an attempt to avoid cats, the individual will try to do everything possible to avoid a cat including putting himself at risk by crossing the street quickly, avoiding documentary shows about nature and animals or watching television channels where there is the possibility of seeing a cat.
+In an attempt to avoid cats, the individual will try to do everything possible to prevent a cat, including putting himself at risk by crossing the street quickly, avoiding documentary shows about nature and animals, or watching television channels where there is the possibility of seeing a cat.

 He will reject invitations to houses where there is a cat as a pet.

-There are other avoidance reactions that can be subtle, such as carrying food snacks to throw the cat out of the way or closing your eyes during a cat-like movie scene.
+Other avoidance reactions can be subtle, such as carrying food snacks to throw the cat out of the way or closing your eyes during a cat-like movie scene.

 Treatments for ailurophobia

-This type of therapy has high levels of efficacy in the intervention of phobic fears and is currently a more effective and appropriate therapeutic tool than the use of drugs.
+This type of therapy has high levels of efficacy in the intervention of phobic fears and is currently a more effective and appropriate therapeutic tool than drugs.